-The Florida Youthful Offender Act was created to provide the trial court with adult sentencing alternatives for certain offenders under age twenty-one who meet the eligibility criteria for sentencing as a youthful offender.
+The Florida Youthful Offender (YO) Act was created to provide the trial court with adult sentencing alternatives for certain offenders under twenty-one (21) years of age who meet the eligibility criteria for sentencing as a youthful offender.

 - incarceration for no more than 364 days in a county facility;

 - community residential center as a condition of community supervision;